2.4 GHz radio use: Wi-Fi

 Wi-Fi is technology for radio wireless local area networking of devices based on the IEEE 802.11 standards.
 WiFi is a trademark of the Wi-Fi Alliance, which restricts the use of the term Wi-Fi Certified to products that successfully complete interoperability certification testing.

 Devices that can use Wi-Fi technologies include desktops and laptops, video game consoles, smartphones and tablets, smart TVs, digital audio players, cars and modern printers.
 Wi-Fi compatible devices can connect to the Internet via a WLAN and a wireless access point.
 Such an access point (or hotspot) has a range of about 20 m indoors and a greater range outdoors.
 Hotspot coverage can be as small as a single room with walls that block radio waves, or as large as many square kilometres achieved by using multiple overlapping access points.

 Different versions of Wi-Fi exist, with different ranges, radio bands and speeds.
 Wi-Fi most commonly uses the 2.4 GHz UHF and 5.8 GHz SHF ISM radio bands; these bands are subdivided into multiple channels.
 Each channel can be time-shared by multiple networks.
 These wavelengths work best for line-of-sight.
 Many common materials absorb or reflect them, which further restricts range, but can tend to help minimise interference between different networks in crowded environments.
 At close range, some versions of Wi-Fi, running on suitable hardware, can achieve speeds of over 1 Gbit/s.

 Anyone within range with a wireless network interface controller can attempt to access a network; because of this, Wi-Fi is more vulnerable to attack (called eavesdropping) than wired networks.
 Wi-Fi Protected Access (WPA) is a family of technologies created to protect information moving across Wi-Fi networks and includes solutions for personal and enterprise networks.
 Security features of WPA have included stronger protections and new security practices as the security landscape has changed over time.

-To guarantee no interference in any circumstances the Wi-Fi protocol requires 16.25 (11b) or 22 MHz (11g/n) of channel separation (as shown below).
+To guarantee no interference in any circumstances, the Wi-Fi protocol requires 16.25 (11g/n) or 22 MHz (11b) of channel separation (as shown below).
 Any remaining gap is used as a guard band to allow sufficient attenuation along the edge channels.
 This guardband is mainly used to accommodate older routers with modem chipsets prone to full channel occupancy, as most modern Wi-Fi modems are not prone to excessive channel occupancy.